 Ginger and Green Chili Peppers – Fresh ginger along with green chili peppers adds that much-needed heat and spicy flavor to this Maharashtrian buttermilk.
 Adjust the amount as per your liking.

 You can also add in a little dry mint powder, as it adds a beautiful flavor.

-Transfer 1 cup yogurt and 2 cups of chilled water to a large bowl.
-Use a wire whisk to mix these two.
+Transfer 1 cup plain yogurt and 2 cups of chilled water to a large bowl.
+Whisk well using a wire whisk.

-Add salt to taste, 1 tbsp finely chopped cilantro, ½ tsp roasted cumin powder, ½ tsp grated ginger, and ½ tsp chopped green chili peppers to the bowl and mix well.
+Add salt to taste, 1 tablespoon finely chopped cilantro, ½ teaspoon roasted cumin powder, ½ teaspoon grated ginger, and ½ teaspoon chopped green chili peppers to the bowl and mix well.
 Set aside.